 - 4. Enter values for the parameters required by the adapter as described in the synonym creation parameters reference. - 5.
-After entering the parameter values, click the button on the ribbon that triggers the synonym creation.
+After entering the parameter values, click Add.
 It may be Next, or Create Base Synonyms, or some other option that identifies what is being created.